 The show must go on, and it’s right in the middle of Swope Park.
 Starlight Theater is the largest and oldest performing arts organization of its kind in Kansas City and the second largest in America.
 Dedicated to bringing the art of theater, Starlight showcases performances for all ages.

 The outdoor theater isn’t just for summer broadway shows and concerts.
 They have an entire indoor series during the winter months; so you can sit back, relax, and enjoy the show all year round.

 Lakeside Nature Center is one of the largest wildlife rehabilitation centers in Missouri.
 Throughout the year, the center is usually home to about 75 animals, including bald eagles, turkey vultures, barred owls, hawks, and more (whew!).
-It’s a great place to learn about the environment through a variety of educational and recreational activities.
+It’s a great place to learn about the environment through various educational and recreational activities.

 Put your green thumb to the test with the help of Kansas City Community Gardens.
 As a non-profit organization, they strive to enhance the lives of low-income households by helping them grow their own fruits and vegetables.